OfficeDev/office-js-docs-pr.pt-br/docs/develop/create-sso-office-add-ins-nodejs.md

             }
         ```

-3. Substitua `TODO4` pelo c?digo a seguir que envia a solicita??o HTTP para o ponto de extremidade do token do STS.
+3. Substitua `TODO4` pelo código a seguir que envia a solicitação HTTP para o ponto de extremidade do token do STS.

     ```javascript
     const res = await fetch(`${this.stsDomain}/${this.tenant}/${this.tokenURLsegment}`, {